 We live in the golden age of the reboot.
-Festivals clamor to ink deals with bands to get their name on the bill, TV shows of yesteryear are continually given the metaphorical defibrillator, and if your favorite show or comic or what-have-you gets cancelled you can always start a petition or Kickstarter to force it back into reality.
+Festivals clamor to ink deals with bands to reunite and get their name on the, TV shows of yesteryear are continually given the metaphorical defibrillator, and if your favorite show or comic or what-have-you gets canceled you can always start a petition or Kickstarter to force it back into reality.
 Nothing is ever truly left in the past.
 So, what makes the Pedro The Lion reunion any different?

 For starters, calling it a “reunion” is a little disingenuous.
 Pedro The Lion was never really a band – always functioning as a moniker for songwriter David Bazan and a rotating cast of backing musicians (Bazan still writing all the parts).
 Bazan retired the name in 2006, citing dysfunction and unhealthiness he’d associated with the name.
 There’s also the whole Christianity thing.
 Pedro The Lion was often labeled as a “Christian band” due to Bazan’s openness in discussing topics of faith in his music – primarily in his struggling devotion.
 His first solo releases, the Fewer Moving Parts EP and Curse Your Branches, quickly made it clear that Bazan was losing his religion.
 Thematically, his Pedro and solo material were starkly different.
 But, if you want to be literal, he was still the same person.
 Bazan even routinely would play Pedro songs in his live set.
 Still, when he announced that he’d once again be taking up the Pedro The Lion name, he was met with more enthusiasm and press than he’d seen since the last Pedro record with coverage in major outlets like Pitchfork and Stereogum and sold out shows to boot.